-In addition, in respect of the Euro Inflation Linked Intermediate Duration Fixed Income Fund and Sterling Inflation Linked Intermediate Duration Fixed Income Fund, inflation-protected securities may react differently from other fixed income securities to changes in interest rates.
+In addition, in respect of the Euro Inflation Linked Intermediate Duration Fixed Income Fund and Sterling M-39241084-76 86 Inflation Linked Intermediate Duration Fixed Income Fund, inflation-protected securities may react differently from other fixed income securities to changes in interest rates.
 Because interest rates on inflation-protected securities are adjusted for inflation, the values of these securities are not materially affected by inflation expectations.
 Therefore, the value of inflation-protected securities are anticipated to change in response to changes in "real" interest rates, which represent nominal (stated) interest rates reduced by the expected impact of inflation.
-Generally, the value of an inflation-protected security will fall when real interest rates rise and will rise when real interest rates fall.
-Also, inflation-protected securities are not protected against deflation.
+Generally, the value of an inflation-protected securities are not protected against deflation.
 As a result, in a period of deflation, the principal and income of inflation-protected securities held by the Fund will decline and the Fund may suffer a loss during such periods.
 While inflation-protected securities are expected to be protected from long-term inflationary trends, short-term increases in inflation may lead to a decline in the Fund's value.